tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/research-paper-lyx.md

 Begin writing your research paper using our LyX template.

-{{% cta-primary "Download the LyX Template" "../lyx-research-paper-template.zip" %}}
+{{% cta-primary "Download the LyX Research Paper Template" "../lyx-research-paper-template.zip" %}}

 ![Academic paper in LaTeX](../img/research-paper-lyx-template.png)